dandi/dandi-archive/doc/design/embargo-mvp.md

 The CLI experience will be basically unchanged.
 Uploads to an embargoed dandiset will function exactly the same from an API perspective, the data simply goes to a different location.

-### TODO: how to browse/download embargoed zarr files?
-Credentials need to be generated, distributed, and used by the client.

 # Data storage
 Embargoed assets will be stored in a separate S3 bucket.
 This bucket is private and not browseable by the general public.